Carnage in Paris sends shudders through tourist sector

 “There have been no massive cancellations of trips or people deciding to leave the country,” a spokeswoman said.
 “It has been a normal weekend for operations.”

-Effective immediately, the British company’s policy allows for free amendments or cancellations for customers with future bookings to Paris and Disneyland Paris, up to and including November 20.
+Effective immediately, its policy allows for free amendments or cancellations for customers with future bookings to Paris and Disneyland Paris, up to and including November 20.

-The Eiffel Tower, the tallest structure in Paris and a symbol of France, reopened on Monday.
-From nightfall until midnight on Tuesday, it will be lit up in blue, white and red with a projection of Paris’s city motto “Fluctuat Nec Mergitur,” which means tossed by the waves but does not sink.

 Disneyland Paris will be closed through Tuesday as part of France’s three-day national mourning period.
 The theme park, which receives 14.8 million visits per year, said it was too early to discuss the financial impact.